 All of my boozy adventures started with plum brandy.
 One year, I was excited about the plum harvest and made a plum brandy out of it and after that, there was no stopping me.
 In fact, this is a requested gift by family and friends every year.

-This recipe is one that was inspired by a Saveur recipe for Tuica de Prune, a Slavic recipe.
+This recipe is one that was inspired by a Saveur recipe for Tuica de Prune.
 I studied several recipes and played around with formulations, and realized that some of the steps required in the Saveur recipe weren’t necessary, with the right equipment.
 I’ve also played around with a few other recipes, but this is the one that we like best.

 You need equipment for this one.

 You don’t need much equipment, but there are a couple of things that are pretty important.
 First, you’ll need a bucket.
 I used this 2-gallon plastic wine fermenter from Midwest Supplies.
 It’s about $4.99, and you can reuse it again and again.

 Second, you’ll need an airlock.
 When fruit and sugar ferment, they put off a gas.
 That’s right, your fruit toots.
 So you need something to let that gas out, or there’s at least some potential for a minor explosion in your pantry.
 The airlocks are cheap.
 I picked mine up from Midwest for $1.29.